 - 8.1 A Conservation Area is an area of special architectural or historic interest, the character of which it is desirable to preserve and enhance. - 8.2 The Council considers that consultation with the local people is important when undertaking works that will affect conservation areas and will consult and involve the local community to encourage greater ownership of the concept and greater cooperation and commitment to achieving the aims of the designation.
-The Council will involve the community in the designation, variation or cancellation of a Conservation Area, as well as any significant works proposed by Council such as public realm schemes. - 8.3 The Council will formally consult with the Historic Buildings Council and Department for Infrastructure, and advertise by way of a public notice in the local press and public meetings to discuss and present proposals.
+The Council will involve the community in the designation, variation or cancellation of a Conservation Area, as well as any significant works proposed by Council such as public realm schemes. - 8.3 The Council will formally consult with the Historic Buildings Council, the Department for Communities (Historic Environment Division), Department for Infrastructure (Roads) and any other water or sewerage undertakers (currently NI Water).
+We will also advertise by way of a public notice in the local press and public meetings to discuss and present proposals.
 Upon formal designation, the Council will publish a public notice in the local press and hold a public launch and exhibition.